 What is a Contact Nap?

 A contact nap occurs when a baby or toddler sleeps while physically touching their parent or caregiver.
 This can involve the baby sleeping on the parent’s chest, in their arms, or snuggled beside them.
+During a contact nap, the caregiver remains awake to ensure the baby’s safety and to keep contact napping safe.

-The Science Behind the Snuggle: Why Babies Crave Contact nap
+Why Babies Crave Contact Naps?

 Babies are born with an innate drive to seek proximity to their caregivers.
 This isn’t just a matter of comfort; it’s a biological imperative.
 Skin-to-skin care plays a crucial role in providing physiological stability for newborns.
-Newborns, in particular, rely on their caregivers for warmth, regulation, and security.
-Having been in the womb for 9 month, babies grow accustomed to hearing their mother’s heartbeat as a source of comfort.
+1

 Contact napping doesn’t just promote physiological stability; it also cultivates a vital sense of safety, laying the groundwork for healthy psychosocial development in your little one.